What Is a Dry Cough?

 Coughing is a common symptom caused by many conditions.
 It is a reflex that keeps your throat and airways clear.

-An occasional cough is normal, while a persistent, recurring cough can indicate an underlying problem.
+An occasional cough is normal.
+But a recurring cough may be a sign of an underlying health condition.

 In the early stages of pleural mesothelioma, symptoms such as dry cough can easily be mistaken as a less serious condition.
 Doctors may misdiagnose a recurring cough, trouble breathing or chest pain as a chest infection such as bronchitis or pneumonia.

-While dry cough is an early warning sign of pleural mesothelioma, it cannot diagnose the cancer alone.
-People with a history of asbestos exposure who experience consistent or worsening dry cough should tell their doctor about their exposure history.
+While dry cough is an initial warning sign of pleural mesothelioma, it cannot diagnose the cancer alone.
+If you have a history of asbestos exposure and develop a consistent or worsening dry cough, tell your doctor about your exposure history.

 What Causes Dry Cough for Mesothelioma Patients?

-When mesothelioma develops on the pleura (the lining of the lungs), it causes the pleura to thicken and may press inward on the lung.
+When mesothelioma develops on the pleura (the lining of the lungs), it causes it to thicken and press inward on the lung.
 This pressure may cause dry cough, shortness of breath and chest pain.

 Tumors may also damage the nerves that connect to the pleura, triggering coughing.
 Pleural effusion, or the buildup of fluid around the lung, is also known to cause coughing in some patients.